TheKataLog/ConnectedAI/6_test_cases/evaluation.md

 ### Demonstration

 As a demonstration, the test_agent.ipynb notebook shows an end-to-end example of how to use Ragas to evaluate our model for a single test case (the `return-eligibility-test-set` files).
+You can view the end-to-end evaluation process for this test case `8_code/ai-backend/core/notebooks/test_agent.ipynb`

 These questions were llm-generated, and are variations along the lines of `Can I return my order, the order ID is 1234`.